www-splitcells-net/net.splitcells.network/doc/guidelines/code.md

 # Code Guidelines
 ## Programming Language
-1. Use Thompson Shell(sh) for simple scripts.
+1. Use Thompson Shell(sh) for simple scripts that just execute and wire together commands.
-   Use Python 3 for programs with any complexity.
+   Use Python 3 for programs with any complexity or processing.
+   Shells are not suited for programming.
+   Shells are suited for interactions, simple configurations and simple mappings.
 ## Configuration
    1. Configuration values should be accessed via commands and not via i.e. variables.
      This way Programs can rely on the configuration values without being set.